 - Small cell lung cancer

 - Less common lung cancers such as carcinoid tumors

 Diagnosing Lung Cancer

 Your care begins with an accurate and timely diagnosis of your lung cancer.

 You will likely have a CT scan of your lungs to screen for abnormalities.
 If a suspicious area is found, your UC San Diego Health doctor may order an endobronchial ultrasound bronchoscopy (EBUS) or electromagnetic navigation bronchoscopy (ENB).
 These are non-surgical alternatives to conventional mediastinoscopy, which requires a small incision in the chest.
 Both can be used to diagnose and stage lung cancer.

-If you are a current or former smoker, you may receive specialized screenings through our Lung Cancer High-Risk Program.
+If you are a current or former smoker, you may receive specialized screenings through our Lung Cancer Screening Program.

 Comprehensive, Personalized Treatments for Lung Cancer

 Feel confident you’ll receive a personalized, comprehensive care plan that fits your needs and supports you and your family throughout your journey.
 Your treatment may include one or a combination of the following approaches.

 If your cancer has not spread beyond the lung, surgery is frequently the first choice of treatment to remove cancer.
 A variety of techniques may be used, depending on the size of your tumor, its location and your overall health.
 One option is video-assisted thoracic surgery (VATS), in which the surgeon uses a video camera to help visualize and operate on the lung.
 This results in smaller surgical incisions than those required for other forms of surgery.